 The FCC designated 10 megahertz of spectrum in the 470 – 512 MHz band, which contains LMR systems, as a spectrum-sharing innovation test bed and identified procedures for interested parties to conduct technology tests in that band.
-Under a similar action, the National Telecommunications and Information Administration (NTIA) designated the 410 – 420 MHz band for the test bed.Barrett Awarded Contract for Tactical Radio Communications in Bangladesh
+Under a similar action, the National Telecommunications and Information Administration (NTIA) designated the 410 – 420 MHz band for the test bed.Canada Offers Nationwide Text with 9-1-1 to Deaf, Speech Impaired Community

 The action is part of the President’s Spectrum Policy Initiative released in 2003.
 In June 2006, the FCC released a public notice discussing the goals, implementation and evaluation of the test bed and seeking public comment.
 The FCC said most comments supported the effort.